• Products

 Long-term Capital Gains on Shares

-Investing in shares has long been a popular avenue for wealth creation in India.
+Investing in shares has long been a popular way to build wealth in India.
 As an investor, it is crucial to have a comprehensive understanding of the tax implications associated with these investments.
-One such aspect is the long-term capital gains tax (LTCG) on shares.
-So, what is long-term capital gain tax on shares in India, and how is it computed?
+One such tax implication is the long-term capital gains tax (LTCG) on shares.
+So, what is long-term capital gains tax on shares in India, and how is it computed?
 Let’s find out.

-Long-term capital gains tax is a tax applicable on the profit earned from the sale of assets held for an extended period, typically exceeding one year.
-If you have the shares for more than one year, any gains realized from their sale will attract long-term capital gains tax.
+Long-term gains tax is a tax levied on the profit earned from the sale of assets held for an extended period, typically exceeding one year.
+If you have held the shares for more than one year, any gains realised from their sale will be subject to long-term capital gains tax.

 LTCG Tax Rate in India on Shares